Comping Masterclass

 0.0 (0 reviews)

-• Sub-topic 2: Analysis of patterns used to create lines over these substitutions
+• Analysis of the patterns used to create lines over these substitutions

-• Sub-topic 3: Two complete 4 bar phrases (licks) using these patterns with explanations of how these phrases were created
+• Two complete 4-bar phrases (licks) using these patterns, with explanations of how they were built

 Lessons